 On 1 January 1999 the third and final stage of EMU commenced with the irrevocable fixing of the exchange rates of the currencies of the 11 Member States initially participating in Monetary Union and with the conduct of a single monetary policy under the responsibility of the ECB.

 The number of participating Member States increased to 12 on 1 January 2001, when Greece entered the third stage of EMU.
-Slovenia became the 13th member of the euro area on 1 January 2007, followed one year later by Cyprus and Malta, by Slovakia on 1 January 2009 and by Estonia on 1 January 2011 and by Latvia on 1 January 2014 and by Lithuania on 1 January 2015.
+Slovenia became the 13th member of the euro area on 1 January 2007, followed one year later by Cyprus and Malta, by Slovakia on 1 January 2009, and by Estonia on 1 January 2011 and by Latvia on 1 January 2014 and by Lithuania on 1 January 2015.
 On the day each country joined the euro area, its central bank automatically became part of the Eurosystem.